-There are numerous reasons why an agent would be appointed to collect a vehicle.
-Each type of collection comes with varying levels of customer and public engagement depending on the type of collection and the geographical location and setting where the vehicle is being collected from.
+There are numerous reasons why an agent would be appointed to collect or deliver a vehicle or parts.
+Each type of collection or delivery comes with varying levels of customer and public engagement depending on the type of collection or delivery and the geographical location and setting where the vehicle or parts are being collected from or delivered to.
 The following factors should be considered.

-(i) Collection types
+(i) Collection and delivery types

-Members and agents should consider risk assessing each case which can be broadly grouped into hostile and consensual collections:
+Businesses and agents should consider risk assessing each case which can be broadly grouped into hostile and consensual collections and deliveries:

-- Consensual collections present a lower risk because the customer is prepared to co-operate and/or the customer may not be present when the vehicle is collected: - Voluntary terminations (VTs) and surrenders are instigated by the customer's choice to terminate the agreement.
-VTs are likely to increase over the crisis period because customers are isolating at home and may feel they can manage without a vehicle at this time. - Pound collections police pounds usually come with heavy security which provides separation between collecting agents and police staff.
+- Consensual collections and deliveries present a lower risk because the customer is prepared to co-operate and/or the customer may not be present when the vehicle or parts are collected or delivered: - Voluntary terminations (VTs) and surrenders are instigated by the customer's choice to terminate a lease or finance agreement.
+Terminations are likely to increase over the crisis period because customers are isolating at home and may feel they can manage without a vehicle at this time. - Pound collections police pounds usually come with heavy security which provides separation between collecting agents and police staff.
 Furthermore, these vehicles are more at risk since no action will lead to them being disposed of. - Abandoned vehicles on public land will usually be collected without any contact with the customer.
-These vehicles are at risk of seizure or damage. - Agreed collections where the customer may have come to the end of the agreement and is handing back the vehicle or for any reason where the pick-up is consensual. - Hostile collections pose a higher risk because they may lead to the customer or person in possession of the vehicle showing some resistance to allowing the vehicle to be recovered.
-This could result in close contact with the customer or third party:
+These vehicles are at risk of seizure or damage. - Agreed collections and deliveries for example, where the customer may have come to the end of a lease or finance agreement and is handing back the vehicle, a vehicle or parts are being delivered, or for any other reason where the collection or delivery is consensual.

-- Default termination where the customer has shown no engagement and the member has obtained a court order to repossess at the known location of the vehicle.
-The risk may be reduced here if the customer does provide consent to collection post receipt of the court order. - Fraud recovery where the agents identify the location of the vehicle which is in the possession of a fraudulent third party.
-The risk of not proceeding here must be balanced carefully with the risk to the member's vehicle disappearing over the lock-down period.
+- Hostile collections pose a higher risk because they may lead to the customer or person in possession of the vehicle showing some resistance to allowing the vehicle to be recovered.
+This could result in close contact with the customer or third party: - Default termination where the customer has shown no engagement and the business has obtained a court order to repossess at the known location of the vehicle.
+The risk may be reduced here if the customer does provide consent to collection post receipt of the court order. - Fraud recovery where the agent identifies the location of the vehicle which is in the possession of a fraudulent third party.
+The risk of not proceeding here must be balanced carefully with the risk of the vehicle disappearing over the lock-down period.